Position

 How much does a Immunology Specialist make?

-An Immunology Specialist plays a key role in understanding the immune system and developing treatments for immune-related diseases.
-This role is both challenging and rewarding, with a competitive salary to match.
-The average yearly salary for an Immunology Specialist is around $120,194.
-This figure can vary based on experience, location, and specific industry.
+An Immunology Specialist plays a key role in understanding and managing immune system disorders.
+On average, they earn a yearly salary of $117,661.
+This salary can vary based on several factors, such as experience, location, and specific job role.

 View Immunology Specialist jobs nearby